iProB1/ImNation/README.md

 # ImNation
 - [discord server](https://discord.gg/t4MvGyMSM3) for suggest etc
-- i need fix errors then i will upload
 - ImNation for you to make your menu looks better!
 - **dont forget to star, fork for support**